minprog/uva-prog-ink/30 Project/10 Assignment/10 Reading.md

 ## Learn PyGame

 Fortunately, PyGame is already installed in the Appliance.
-You can go ahead and follow this video, and try out PyGame:
+(If you are not using the Appliance, please make sure PyGame is running well *before* coming to class.
+It will take you some time.
+If you get in trouble, install the Appliance.)
+To get you started, follow this video, and try out PyGame.
+Copy the instructions from the video into your editor and try it out.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/f_kFOFYdCiY" frameborder="0" allowfullscreen></iframe>